-The International Freight Assistance Mechanism (IFAM) is a targeted, temporary, emergency measure put in place by the Australian Government in response to COVID-19.
-The mechanism provides funding to help keep international freight routes and flights operating into and out of Australia.
+The International Freight Assistance Mechanism (IFAM) is a targeted support measure put in place by the Australian Government to keep global air links open in response to the ongoing effects of the COVID-19 pandemic.

 By keeping key airfreight routes open, IFAM is providing Australian businesses disproportionately affected by COVID-19 time to adapt their business models, adjust to a new and tougher trading environment and preserve jobs.

 Want to stay up to date on all things IFAM?
 Sign up to our mailing list

 Since April 2020, IFAM has successfully supported rebuilding global airfreight routes in the wake of COVID-19 containment measures that saw commercial passenger flights drop by more than 90 per cent almost overnight.

 (Source: Internal Paper prepared for the Department of Infrastructure, Transport, Regional Development and Communications, Boston Consulting Group, 2020)

 This had an immediate and devastating effect on Australia’s ability to airfreight goods.
 As an island nation, Australia is heavily reliant on passenger flights for time-sensitive freight, with 80% of Australia’s airfreight typically carried in the bellies of passenger flights.
 (Source: pg.8 International Airfreight Indicator 2019, Infrastructure Partnerships Australia and Oxford Economics)

 The supply chains today are different to the supply chains pre-COVID-19 – they likely won’t be the same again.